wangx23/old_homepage/index.md

 * __Wang, X.__ and Roy, V., Convergence analysis of the block Gibbs sampler for Bayesian probit linear mixed models with improper priors. _Electronic Journal of Statistics_, _12_(2): 4412-4439.

- * Shield, A, __Wang, X.__, Bonec, D., Narayananc, S. and Grossmand, R. (2020).
+ * Shield, A, __Wang, X.__, Bonec, D., Narayananc, S. and Grossmand, R. (2021).
 Conversational correlates of rapid social judgments of children and adolescents with and without ASD. _Clinical Linguistics & Phonetics_.
-Accepted.
+35(2): 172-184.

+## Submitted

+* __Wang, X.__, Zhu, Z. and Zhang, H. H., Spatial Heterogeneity Automatic Detection and Estimation, https://arxiv.org/abs/1906.01853.

+* __Wang, X.__, Clustering of longitudinal curves via a penalized method and EM algorithm, https://arxiv.org/abs/1910.11258.

+* McDonald, E . and __Wang, X.__.
+Generalized Regression Estimators with concave penalties and a comparison to lasso type estimators.

+* __Wang, X.__, Zhang, X. and Zhu, Z. Clustered coefficient regression models for Poisson process with an application to seasonal warranty claim data.

 ## Work experience

+* Assistant Professor, Department of Mathematics and Statistics, San Diego State University, 2022.

-* Assistant Professor, Department of Statistics, Miami University, 2018
+* Assistant Professor, Department of Statistics, Miami University, 2018 - 2022.

 <br/><br/>